node-red-quantum/node-red-contrib-quantum/README.md

 ### Rules
 1. **Do not duplicate qubits**
-   There should always be 1 instance of each qubit at all times.
+   To avoid inconsistencies, there should always be 1 instance of each qubit at all times.
    A node can take multiple qubits as input but only one wire should be connected to each output.
 To do so, always input as many qubits as the node outputs.

-2. **Only 1 quantum cicuit per Node-RED tab**
-   A maximum of 1 quantum circuit must be used on each Node-RED tab.
-   If an issue occurs, please refresh the page.

-3. **Wait for quantum circuit to execute**
+2. **Wait for quantum circuit to execute**
    Do not double-click the inject button, wait for the circuit to have finished executing before runnning it again.
-   If an issue occurs, please refresh the page.
+   If such an issue occurs, please restart Node-RED.

 | Input nodes | Qubit nodes | Single qubit gate nodes | Multi qubits gate nodes | Output nodes |
 | :---: | :---: | :---: | :---: | :---: |